t3r6/pkdocs/docs/guides/modding/pk-unpack.md

 !!!
 Notes
     Don't confuse **.pkm** archive format with the **.mpk** geometry binary file.

-    The geometry **.mpk** file can be opened in Autodesk 3ds Max using this unofficial [plugin](https://www.moddb.com/games/painkiller/downloads/painkiller-3ds-max-plugins-upd270522).
+    The geometry **.mpk** file can be opened in 3D graphics software like Autodesk 3ds Max, Maya, and Blender using unofficial plugins.

 #### Tools to unpack Painkiller/Necrovision game resources